 data of which some party has established that it is valid, and hence suitahble to be used for some specific purpose(s).

-the process that a party uses to determine whether or not that data is valid to be used for some specific purpose(s) of that party.
+the capability to determine whether or not (verified) data is valid to be used for some specific purpose(s).

 the process that a party uses to determine whether or not what that data represents is in fact true (veracity).

 the capability to request peer agents to present (provide) data from credentials (of a specified kind, issued by specified parties), and to verify such responses (check structure, signatures, dates), according to its principal's verifier policy.